slinusc/medical_RAG_system/README.md

 3. **Download Pre-trained Models**

-   Ensure that you download and set up any necessary pre-trained models (e.g., bioBERT, CPT).
+   Ensure that you download and set up any necessary pre-trained models (e.g., BioBERT, MedCPT).

 ## Usage